toblerone3/B33Hive/README.md

 ![Screenshot](B33HiveCover.png)

-A dynamic Honeypot c2 server and client, using docker and python 3.10.
+A Dynamic Honeypot C2 Server and Client - Made with Docker and Python 3.10.
 ---

 VSCode Setup Tutorial: